 No matter what size backyard you have, you can apply an amazing array of landscaping designs and various garden features to your space to bring your vision to life.

 Backyard Landscaping Ideas

 Many people avoid classical statuary, but the addition of a few pieces are easily placed in larger spaces, add interest, and are an awesome conversation piece.
-These classic goddesses look as if they are having a conversation in the garden
+These classic goddesses look as if they are having a conversation in the garden.

-Well placed evergreens, perennial shrubs, and annual flowers were used to create this vibrant planting that ebbs and flows with color.
-Don’t be afraid to move away from a set color palette as blooms often flow well together no matter what.
+Well-placed evergreens, perennial shrubs, and annual flowers were used to create this vibrant planting that ebbs and flows with color.
+Don’t be afraid to move away from a set color palette, as blooms often flow well together no matter what.

 Bring on the Butterflies